Columbia President Minouche Shafik steps down months after protests over Israel-Hamas war gripped campus - KESQ

 “I have tried to navigate a path that upholds academic principles and treats everyone with fairness and compassion.
 It has been distressing—for the community, for me as president and on a personal level—to find myself, colleagues, and students the subject of threats and abuse,” Shafik said.

-The Ivy League listed Katrina Armstrong as interim President, according to the university’s website.
+The Ivy League listed Katrina Armstrong as interim president, according to the university’s website.
+Armstrong, a doctor of medicine, has served as executive vice president for the health and biomedical sciences department at Columbia and chief executive officer of the medical campus.

+Shafik says she’ll be working with Armstrong “to ensure an orderly transition.”

+“Even as tension, division, and politicization have disrupted our campus over the last year, our core mission and values endure and will continue to guide us in meeting the challenges ahead,” Shafik’s letter said.

 Criticism over campus protests